MAT MARTIN | Branding – The Kapferer Brand Identity Prism

-The identity of a brand is traditionally understood in terms of its intended clients’ experience and perception.
+The identity of a brand is traditionally understood in terms of its intended audience’s experience and perception.
 The Kapferer Brand Identity Prism attempts to create a map or diagram of this understanding.
-It sets out a number of distinguishing qualities which come together to create the facets of a brand, based upon the ways in which these experiences and perceptions are formed.
+It sets out a number of distinguishing qualities which together form a faceted brand, based upon the ways in which these experiences and perceptions are formed.

 The Kapferer Brand Identity Prism

-In 1986, professor Jean-Noël Kapferer sought to identify the key elements of a brand which contribute to its identity.
+In 1986, professor Jean-Noël Kapferer sought to analyse the key elements which contribute to the identity of a brand.
 Considerations such as the nature of the service or product offered, or the name chosen for a business, led him to use a language of human qualities to do this.
 He laid these out in what is now known as the Kapferer Brand Identity Prism.

 These key elements are defined as follows:

 In these terms Kapferer defined what he considered to be the six distinguishing features of a brand’s identity.
-As the distinguishing features of a person help us to identify them, so is it with a business or service.
-A strong brand helps a business not only to make a clear and useful impression but to be remembered and recognised (how many times have you spent on a service or product from a source you consider trusted due to your experience with and knowledge of the provider, compared to investing merely on the basis of price or circumstance?).
+As the features of a person help us to identify them, so is it with a business or service.
+A strong brand helps a business not only to make a clear and useful impression but also be remembered and recognised.

 Kapferer put it this way: